panglesd/slipshow/docs/editor-setup.rst

   - displaying errors directly in your editor,
   - offering autocompletion when applicable,
   - showing documentation for actions on hover,
-  - jumping to definition of identifiers
+  - jumping to identifier definitions

 - It also allows you to see a preview of your presentation, updated in real time as you type.
 - It compiles your presentation on save.

-This integration is still in its early days.
-It is going to be improved and extended with new releases of Slipshow.
+This integration is still in its early days, but it will be improved and extended alongside new releases of Slipshow.

 Emacs
 =====